 Step 5: Next, choose the darker magenta letters and click on Effect, then Blur and Gaussian Blur, and define a value that gives a magenta glow around each of the letters.

 Step 6: Alter the blur value as per the glowing effect you would want around your letters.

 In this way, you can produce a neon effect on a text in Adobe Illustrator.

-The neon effect was out of the market for some years but it made its return to popular culture acclaim just a few years ago.
-Neon colors take us back to the eighties, but they also have a decidedly modern edge to it.
-The neon effect signs can be seen at night, against a dark sky, so strategic use of the black color is advised for your illustrations.
+The neon effect was out of the market for some years, but it made its return to popular culture acclaim just a few years ago.
+Neon colors take us back to the eighties, but they also have a decidedly modern edge to them.
+The neon effect signs can be seen at night against a dark sky, so strategic use of the black color is advised for your illustrations.
 Bright colors can comfortably swamp the eye, so select them with care.
 The neon effect requires only two to three colors.
 The key with the neon effect is to keep it simple, so when you work with neon effects, keep the shapes plain because of the glaze and affluence of the image.
 Neon effects produce a declaration on their own, so there is no requirement of exceedingly convoluted composition.
-Utilizing moderation regarding neon drawings also has a pragmatic intention, neon drawings normally have large file sizes, so do not burden your composition with information that is not needed.
+Utilizing moderation regarding neon drawings also has a pragmatic intention; neon drawings normally have large file sizes, so do not burden your composition with information that is not needed.

 This is a guide to Neon Effect in Illustrator.
 Here we discuss how to create a neon effect in an illustrator in two different ways; shape effect and text effects step by step.
 You can also go through our other related articles to learn more –